-In 1831 abolitionist, William Lloyd Garrison wrote; “On this subject (slavery), I do not wish to think, or speak, or write with moderation.
+In 1831, William Lloyd Garrison wrote; “On this subject, I do not wish to think, or speak, or write with moderation.
 No!
 No!
 Tell a man whose house is on fire to give a moderate alarm; tell him to moderately rescue his wife from the hands of the ravisher; tell the mother to gradually extricate her babe from the fire into which it has fallen – but urge me not to use moderation in a cause like the present.”

-When faced with the insanity of modern day slavery, we should feel this sense of urgency.
+When faced with the insanity of child trafficking, we should feel this sense of urgency.
 If we don’t, something is wrong.
 How would I respond if this was MY child?
 The reality is…this IS someone’s child!

 And therein is the tension.
 While I am thinking, networking, strategizing…children are being sold and exploited.

 I remember the first time I felt this tension.
 I was standing in a brothel with undercover investigators who were conducting an investigation of child trafficking in a brothel.
 I can tell you my gut-level reaction…as a human being…as a father of young daughters.
 I wanted to smash through the glass windows and get those kids out of there.
 I wanted to “take out” the predators standing in the room with me who were about to purchase these children.